dannywillems/dannywillems.github.io/index.md

     everyone.
     With this mission in mind, I co-founded <a href="https://leakix.net">LeakIX</a> with Gregory Boddin and we
     aim to be the Internet red team.
-I am also a cryptography engineer at O(1) Labs, a
-    company catalyzing a new generation of applications powered by zero-knowledge cryptography.
+I am also a cryptography engineer at <a href="https://o1labs.org">o1Labs</a>, a company catalyzing a new generation of applications powered by zero-knowledge cryptography.
     <br />
-    My current interests are research works on arithmetization-oriented cryptographic primitives efficient in
-    zero-knowledge protocols and in standard CPU architectures, cybersecurity and low-level code optimisations.
+    My current interests in cryptography are incrementally verifiable computation.
+I have been also interested in arithmetization-oriented cryptographic primitives.
+On my free-time I read about cybersecurity, low-level code optimisations, formal verification and mathametics applied in physics.
+I also enjoy doing recreative mathematics.
     <br />
-    Nowadays, I like getting my hands dirty coding in C, OCaml and Rust.
+    Nowadays, I like getting my hands dirty coding in C, OCaml, Rust and read assembly code.
 Constantly requiring to be in an intellectually stimulating environment.
     <br />
     Regarding my personality, I am a curious person, I appreciate debating respectfully.
 I enjoy being surrounded by self-minded and respectful people,